Skip to main content

 What Does the Pretest Measure?

-The CodeHS pretest measures two main outcomes:
+The CodeHS Pretest measures two main outcomes:

 1. Student Mindsets: The mission of CodeHS is to empower all students to meaningfully impact the future.
 We hope that by providing engaging learning experiences, more middle and high school students will be inspired and motivated to engage with CS in college and beyond.
 We will measure self-efficacy and interest in pursuing computer science beyond their current CodeHS course across all students.